How Do I Maintain My Trademark Registration?

 - Promptly answer inquiries from the trademark examiner regarding your trademark

-Read this article for more details about the trademark registration process.
+Learn more about the trademark registration process.

-How Often Do You Have to Renew Trademark Registration?
+How Often Do You Have To Renew Trademark Registration?

 Missing the renewal deadlines will result in the cancellation or expiration of your trademark registration.
+However, the USPTO offers a six-month grace period if you miss the filing deadline for an additional fee.

-What is the Process of Renewing a Trademark?
+What Is the Process of Renewing a Trademark?

-Alternatively, excusable nonuse documentation shows you have been unable to use the trademark in commerce due to reasons beyond your control and your registration shouldn’t be canceled due to nonuse.
+In the fifth or sixth year, you submit a declaration of use or excusable nonuse.
+A declaration of use proves to the USPTO that you’re still using the trademark in commercial activity.
+Alternatively, excusable nonuse documentation shows that you have been unable to use the trademark in commerce due to reasons beyond your control and your registration shouldn’t be canceled due to nonuse.

-For example, many businesses during the Covid-19 pandemic were temporarily unable to maintain their trademark in commerce due to factors outside their control.
+For example, many businesses during the COVID-19 pandemic were temporarily unable to maintain their trademark in commerce due to factors outside their control.
 Nevertheless, they still needed their trademark registration for when regular commerce resumed.

 The declaration of use or excusable nonuse must include certain key information about your registration and use of the trademark: